 Meteorology Graduate Programs & Meteorology Degrees

 Meteorology graduate programs prepare students to work in the field of weather, studying the processes and phenomena of the atmosphere.
-Although the popular image of a meteorologist is someone on television, a meteorology graduate degree offers training in the scientific study of weather and the ways it can affect our lives, economy, and food supply.
+Although the popular image of a meteorologist is someone on television, a meteorology graduate degree program offers education in the scientific study of weather and the ways it may affect our lives, economy, and food supply.
 Some meteorology graduate programs also offer opportunities to study the atmosphere, climate change, and air quality.
 There are many exciting career paths for individuals who hold a meteorology degree.

 There are meteorology grad schools around the world where students can earn an atmospheric science degree or a meteorology degree.
 In these graduate meteorology programs, students study the science of weather patterns, the impact of weather on the natural and human world, and public policy related to the climate.
 Many programs offer specialization in the study of the atmosphere, blending physics, math, and climate, and often approach the field from a global perspective that gives students opportunities to venture beyond their native countries.